 DGAT will take into account any local or national decisions that affect the complaints process, and make any modifications necessary to this policy.
 DGAT will review this policy every two years or more often if necessary.

 The local governing board will formally adopt this policy every two years.

-DGAT Complaints flow chart for complaints investigated by the Headteacher
+DGAT Complaints flow chart for complaints investigated by the Headteacher - Stage 2

-DGAT Complaints flow chart for complaints investigated by the Headteacher
+DGAT Complaints flow chart for complaints investigated by the Headteacher - Stage 3

-DGAT Complaints flow chart for complaints made against the Headteacher
+DGAT Complaints flow chart for complaints made against the Headteacher Stages I and 2

-DGAT Complaints flow chart for complaints made against the Headteacher
+Flow chart for complaints made against the Headteacher - stage 3